Course Outline

 Description

 This course provides a theoretical basis, case studies, and practical skills in participatory decision-making.
-Planners and planning assistants regularly organise and lead participatory decision-making processes at various levels within institutions and between public and private institutions, and the general public.
+This course support fields of planning, health, engineering and environmental professionals who regularly organise and lead participatory decision-making processes at various levels within institutions and between public and private institutions, and the general public.
 Professional skills such as facilitation, consultation, participation and negotiation are required in a range of contexts including management, collaborative planning, decision-making; policy development and strategic planning; resolving multi-party differences, and compliance.

 How will this course be delivered?